-Stock Awards Reported in Years 2009 and 2008
+Stock Awards Reported in Year 2009

-As described above, the equity awards reflected in this column for 2009 and 2008 relate to the annual incentive compensation award granted to each executive for his performance during the prior year.
-The amounts under the "Stock Awards" column represent (i) the aggregate grant date fair value of equity awards granted to the executive during the year, computed in accordance with FASB ASC Topic 718 less (ii) the cash portion of the annual incentive compensation award each executive elected to convert into equity under the Restricted Stock/Stock Unit/LTIP Unit Bonus Program, which amount is otherwise reported under the "Bonus" column in the previous year (which corresponds to the year such amount was earned by the executive).
-These amounts reflect the following types of equity awards that generally vest over three years:
+As described above, the equity awards reflected in this column for 2009 relate to a portion of the equity annual incentive compensation award granted to each executive for his performance during 2008 that he elected to receive in the form of a stock unit award in lieu of cash.
+The amounts under the "Stock Awards" column represent (i) the aggregate grant date fair value of stock unit awards granted to the executive during the year, computed in accordance with FASB ASC Topic 718 less (ii) the cash portion of the annual incentive compensation award each executive elected to convert into equity under the Restricted Stock/Stock Unit/LTIP Unit Bonus Program, which amount is otherwise reported under the "Bonus" column in 2008 (which corresponds to the year such amount was earned by the executive).
+These equity awards vest over three years.
+Assumptions used in the calculation of these amounts are set forth in footnote 21 to our audited financial statements for the fiscal year ended December 31, 2009 included in our Annual Report on Form 10-K filed with the SEC on February 26, 2010.